TGDivy/TGDivy/README.md

 # Quote of the Day
 *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )
-> We have to live life with a sense of urgency so not a minute is wasted. ~ Les Brown
+> You have to make time, even for something as universal as staring at the stars. ~ W.P.
+Kinsella